 CMPS 299 INTERNSHIP - An opportunity for students majoring in computer science to apply knowledge and techniques learned in the classroom to an actual job experience.
 Classroom instruction must precede the job experience.
-Prerequisites: Sophomore classification and approval of advisor.
-(0-12-3)
+Prerequisites: Sophomore classification and

 COMPUTER NETWORKING TECHNOLOGY (CNET)